PRIVACY POLICY

 You may request the restriction of the processing of your personal data under the following conditions:

-· If you have objected to the processing pursuant to Art.21 (1) UK GDPR and it is not yet certain whether the legitimate interests of the data controller override your interests.
+• If you have objected to the processing pursuant and it is not yet certain whether the legitimate interests of the data controller override your interests.

 If you request from the data controller to delete your personal data without undue delay, they are required to do so immediately if one of the following applies:

-· You withdraw your consent on which the processing is based pursuant to Art.
-6 (1) (1) (a) and Art.
-9 (2) (a) UK GDPR and where there is no other legal basis for processing the data.
+• You withdraw your consent on which the processing is based pursuant to and where there is no other legal basis for processing the data.

 The right to deletion does not exist if the processing is necessary

-You have the right to receive your personal data given to the data controller in a structured and machine-readable format.
-In addition, you have the right to transfer this data to another person without hindrance by the data controller who was initially given the data, if:
+You have the right to receive your personal data given to the data controller in a structured and machine readable format.
+In addition, you have the right to transfer this data to another person without hindrance by the data controller who was initially given the data.

 If the personal data relating to you are processed for direct marketing purposes, you have the right to object at any time to the processing of your personal data in regard to such advertising; this also applies to profiling associated with direct marketing.